 Now, this is one thing I will definitely miss when I leave Hong Kong – the typhoon lockdown.
 Sadly they always seem to strike on the weekend, so we don’t often get to skip work, but nevertheless, the city’s spontaneous cyclones always give us the perfect excuse to stay at home, snuggle up, and enjoy a day of Netflix binging.
 That said, it wasn’t too enjoyable experiencing the most intense storm on record last September, Typhoon Manghkut, from my 40th-floor apartment!

 I was aware that Hong Kong skyscrapers were built to “sway” a little during ferocious winds, but when that beast hit the city, it was literally like being trapped on a rocky boat at sea for a day and trying not to vomit.
 Other than that, typhoon season is a unique part of Hong Kong life that – in a weird way – I’m glad I got to experience… from the comfort of my sofa.

 10. My Wonderful #HKfamily

 But what keeps you afloat in those dark times is having the love and support of your beautiful friends who will always have your back.
-These cherished ones will always be your family, even after you’ve left, because without them, Hong Kong wouldn’t have the heart and soul that made you fall in love with it to begin with.
+These cherished ones will always be your family, even after you have left, because, without them, Hong Kong wouldn’t have the heart and soul that made you fall in love with it in the first place.